microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 ### 2. File opening times

-Finding and caching line breaks is a lot faster than splitting the file into an array of strings.
+Finding and caching line breaks is much faster than splitting the file into an array of strings.

 ![File opening](fileopen.png)